Ernest Bullock: Academic and principal

 The music at the abbey being much scaled down, Bullock resigned in 1941 and took up the dual post of Gardiner Professor of Music at the University of Glasgow and principal of the Scottish National Academy of Music, which became the Royal Scottish Academy of Music during his time in charge.
 The Times later commented that Bullock's immediate predecessor in the dual role, W. G. Whittaker, had "for various personal reasons ... found some difficulty in making Glasgow academic music run smoothly."
 Bullock reorganised and co-ordinated the two posts, leading to the post-war expansion of the institutions.
 After he left, the dual role was divided between two holders.
 Armstrong comments that in Bullock's eleven years in Glasgow he made a significant contribution to Scottish music; he chaired the music committee of the Scottish Arts Council from 1943 to 1950.

 On the retirement of Sir George Dyson as director of the Royal College of Music, London in 1952, Bullock was appointed to succeed him.
 Drawing on his experience in Glasgow, he redesigned the training of music teachers, and, in Armstrong's phrase, was admired for "his skill in dealing with temperamental students and even more temperamental professors".
 In addition to running the college he gave classes in improvisation that were regarded as "among the finest experiences that the curriculum offered".

-Bullock was appointed CVO in 1937 and was knighted in the 1951 King's Birthday Honours List.
+Bullock was appointed CVO in the 1937 Coronation Honours and was knighted in the 1951 King's Birthday Honours List.
 In 1955 he was awarded an honorary Doctor of Law at Glasgow University.
 He was an honorary member of the Royal Academy of Music and president of the Incorporated Society of Musicians (1947) and of the Royal College of Organists (1951–52), and was joint chairman of the Associated Board of the Royal Schools of Music (1952–60).

-Bullock retired from the RCM in 1960, and settled in Long Crendon near, Aylesbury, where he died aged 88 on 24 May 1979.
+Bullock retired from the RCM in 1960, and settled in Long Crendon, near Aylesbury, where he died aged 88 on 24 May 1979.